-Our essential itinerary ends back in Florence, at Santa Croce.
-The basilica complex, which is the largest Francescan church in the world, winds its way through the two fifteenth-century cloisters before reaching the Pazzi Chapel, decorated with Andrea della Robbia’s glazed terracottas.
-The real museum lies in the refectory, home to frescoes, paintings and sculptures from the fourteenth to the eighteenth century: from the huge Crucifix by Cimabue to the frescoes by Taddeo Gaddi, Andrea Orcagna and Domenico Veneziano.
+Our itinerary ends back in Florence, at Santa Croce.
+The basilica complex, which is the largest Franciscan church in the world, winds through the two 15th-century cloisters before reaching the Pazzi Chapel, decorated with Andrea della Robbia’s glazed terracottas.
+The real museum lies in the refectory, home to frescoes, paintings and sculptures from the 14th to the 18th century, including the large Crucifix by Cimabue and frescoes by Taddeo Gaddi, Andrea Orcagna and Domenico Veneziano.
 The highlight in terms of sculpture is the gilded bronze statue of Saint Louis of Toulouse by Donatello.